thehyve/transmart-core/README.md

 directories described in the configuration will need to be created.

-If you need to change configuration parameters, you can change the files in `~/.grails/transmartConfig` that are createdi by the `install` target, but they will be overwritten (after being backed up) the next time you install the configuration again using the same target.
-Therefore, it is preferrable to copy `config/Config-extra.php.sample` into `config/Config-extra.php` and edit the new file.
+If you need to change configuration parameters, you can change the files in `~/.grails/transmartConfig` that are created by the `install` target, but they will be overwritten (after being backed up) the next time you install the configuration again using the same target.
+Therefore, it is preferable to copy `config/Config-extra.php.sample` into `config/Config-extra.php` and edit the new file.
 In this file, you can edit two blocks of text which will be inserted into two different points in the configuration template, allowing you override any